dialogtekgeek/AVSD-DSTC10_Official/baseline/README.md

 ## Audio Visual Transformer-based AVSD@DSTC10 Baseline System:
    Please get it from [HERE](https://github.com/ankitshah009/AVSD-DSTC10_baseline)

-The baseline system for AVSD@DSTC10 includes the following paper:
+The baseline system for AVSD@DSTC10 are included in the following paper:

     @article{shah2021audio@ICASSP2022,
         title={Audio-Visual Scene-Aware Dialog and Reasoning using Audio-Visual Transformers with Joint Student-Teacher Learning},